spacetelescope/jwst/docs/jwst/jump/arguments.rst

 * ``-min_sat_area``:  The minimum number of saturated pixels required to meet "sat_required_snowball".

-* ``--expand_factor``: A multiplicative factor applied to the enclosing circle or ellipse.
+* ``--expand_factor``: A multiplicative factor applied to the enclosing ellipse for snowballs.
 This larger area will have all pixels flagged as having a jump.

-* ``--use_ellipses``:  A boolean value that if True will cause minimum enclosing ellipses to be fit to the jump contour rather than the default circles.
-This should be set to True for MIRI observations.
+* ``--use_ellipses``:  deprecated

 * ``--sat_required_snowball``: A boolean value that if True requires that there are saturated pixels within the enclosed jump circle.

+* ``--sat-expand``: Number of pixels to add to the radius of the saturated core of snowballs

+* ``--find_showers``: Turn on the detection of showers for the MIRI detectors

+* ``--edge_size``: Since of the region on the edges fo the NIR detectors where saturated cores are not required for snowball detection

+* ``--extend_snr_threshold``: The SNR minimum for the detection of faint extended showers in MIRI

+* ``--extend_min_area``: The required minimum area of extended emission after convolution for the detection of showers in MIRI

+* ``--extend_inner_radius``: The inner radius of the Ring2DKernal that is used for the detection of extended emission in showers

+* ``--extend_outer_radius``: The outer radius of the Ring2DKernal that is used for the detection of extended emission in showers

+* ``--extend_ellipse_expand_ratio``: Multiplicative factor to expand the radius of the ellipse fit to the detected extended emission in MIRI showers

+* ``--grps_masked_after_showers``: Number of groups after detected extended emission to flag as a jump for MIRI showers